What is indicated by "a finite number" of options in the context of determining obviousness?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-In the context of determining obviousness, "a finite number" of options refers specifically to a numerically limited set of feasible choices.
-This means that when assessing the obviousness of an invention, the focus is on a defined range of alternatives that can be reasonably considered by a person having ordinary skill in the art (PHOSITA).
+In the context of determining obviousness, "a finite number" of options refers to a numerically limited set of feasible choices.
+This notion is critical when assessing whether a particular invention or modification is obvious to someone skilled in the relevant field.

 Subscribe